HYDRA: Model Factorization Framework for Black-Box LLM Personalization: Experiments

 \subsection{Scale-up Analysis}

 \textbf{Number of Users in Training.} We study the impact of users in the training data, as depicted in Figure~\ref{fig:user-rr} (a)-(c).
-As the number of users increases from 20 to 100, we observe that \method reaches over 90\% of best-performance with only 20\% of training data.
-It showcases the effectiveness and stability of \method, with the model performance further enhancing with additional users in training.
+As the number of users increases from 20 to 100, we observe that \method reaches over 90\%

 \textbf{Number of History per User.} We examine the impact of the number of historical records per user in Figure~\ref{fig:user-rr} (d)-(f).
 We randomly chose 50 users from each range of number of history per user.
 As the number of historical records increases, we consistently observe improved performance in both classification and generation tasks, as indicated by all metrics.
 This demonstrates the robustness of \method in effectively capturing user-specific preferences, especially with a larger amount of user historical data.